 The guarantees of origin should also be extended to liquified renewable gas in order to facilitate decarbonization of sectors such as maritime, heavy-duty transport or various industries.
 Production of biomethane that is liquified at production site is growing fast in Europe, allowing notably to valorize the potential located far from gas grids.
 This development of liquified biomethane should be further incentivized to be able to serve in particular mobility needs through a proper regulatory framework (GOs, sustainability certification schemes adapted to liquified gas logistics, support mechanisms ...); however, as volumes of liquified biomethane are still limited, in order to kickstart the market for using renewable gaseous fuels in transport, the use of GOs from injected biomethane for liquified gas end users should be possible.
+Although a few countries allow it already, for instance in Finland, others do not have the same incentivising legislative framework, for instance in France.
 This use should be reassessed regularly, taking into account the evolution of the market.